-Table 3: Gene prediction classifications
+Table 3: Summary table of target gene annotations

 Malic enzyme7:

 The gene model coding for Malic enzyme7, Zm00001d037961, produced no annotation in any of the 8 parental lines.
 BLAST results using the reference genome as the subject and the canonical transcript for the query displayed sequence similarity in several locations throughout the genome.
 BLAST hits were returned from chromosome 6 (the annotation localization in the reference control), 1, 2, 3, 4, 5, and 10.
 These results are logical as there are 7 malic enzyme homologs characterized in maize and each is localized on its own chromosome.
-Moreover, there was a 377 base pair duplicationone of the’s exons with 100% identity located only approximately 50kb away from the annotated localization.
-The presence of multiple homologs within the genome as well as a duplication event could have resulted in the inability of scaffold assembly for this locus in the 8 parent genomes.
+Moreover, there was a 377 bp duplication of one of the gene’s exons with 100% identity located only approximately 50kb away from the annotated localization.
+The presence of multiple homologs within the genome could have resulted in the inability of scaffold assembly for this locus in the 8 parent genomes.

 Barren Stalk2:

 The gene model coding for barren stalk2 (Zm00001d003897) produced an annotation in only 4 parents and the multiple sequence alignment showed significant polymorphisms between all 5 gene model annotations.
-Inspecting the reference GFF annotation shows that the gene has a intron approximately 10.5 Kb in length, which results in a reference transcript of 12,753 bp.
+Inspecting the reference GFF annotation shows that the gene has an intron approximately 10.5 Kb in length, which results in a reference transcript of 12,753 bp.
 Given this gene’s length is longer than the mean N50 for the 8 parent assemblies, the lack of accurate annotation is not particularly unexpected.
 BLAST results show the reference exon sequence splits onto 2 or more separate scaffolds in all but 2 parents: F888 and Lo1270.
 These results suggest incomplete annotations in the remaining 6 parents resulting in false positive identification of protein polymorphisms.
 Parent F888 shows a significant truncation accounting for 99 amino acids at the 3’ end of the protein sequence.
-BLAST results for F888 show the reference exon sequence maps confidently completely onto one scaffold suggesting annotation was potentially successful, but frame shift mutations could be responsible for the protein polymorphism.
+BLAST results for F888 show the reference exon sequence maps completely onto one scaffold suggesting annotation was potentially successful, but frame shift mutations could be responsible for the protein polymorphism.
 The resulting predicted protein variation could be of interest for further investigation.

 Phosphatase homolog70:

 The gene model coding for protein phosphatase homolog70, Zm00001d000302, produced gene annotation in all 8 parents.
 Parent Lo1270 showed a 3’ protein truncation of 84 amino acids.
-BLAST results between this parent and the reference exon sequence show high sequence similarity from the beginning of the exon through 939 base pairs, and a predicted stop codon causing the truncation of the protein sequence in Lo1270.
+BLAST results between this parent and the reference exon sequence show high sequence similarity from the beginning of the exon through 939 base pairs, and a premature stop codon causing the truncation of the protein sequence in Lo1270.
 The predicted polymorphism could be worthy of further analysis.
 However, BLAST results for the reference genome and canonical transcript showed that the gene mapped to an unaligned contig, while later genome assembly (RefGen_v5) for B73 localized the gene to chromosome 4.
 This suggests this gene is associated with genomic regions with underlying assembly problems in the version used in this study.
 For these reasons, the annotations produced for this gene within the workflow should be cautiously considered.
 The presence of gene predictions on unaligned contigs presents another potential obstacle in the demonstrated workflow.

 Outer cell layer5: